anabelisam/react-bogroutes/README.md

 # react-bogroutes
-this project shows you the estimated time between two points
+This project shows you the estimated time between two points